 Expenditure \$300,000

-Use of Fund Balance \$300,000
+Revenue \$300,000

 General Fund Impact \$0

 FTE Positions 0.00

 - a.
 Description This initiative provides funding for one-time modifications to the landfill gas collection system to ensure compliance with environmental regulations, improve gas capture efficiency, and mitigate potential emissions.
 The modifications may include installing additional gas wells, upgrading piping infrastructure, and enhancing monitoring systems.
-The Solid Waste Enterprise Fund balance funds this one-time expenditure.
+Solid Waste Enterprise revenue funds this one-time expenditure.
 There is no general fund impact. - b.
 Service Level Impacts These improvements will help maintain regulatory compliance, reduce greenhouse gas emissions, and support the County's environmental sustainability goals.